Photo from Getty Images and used under license.￼

 ¼ cup Indian Sasafrass

 ¼ cup Togarashi spice (can be found in Japanese market)

 Toast until fragrant, in order of list, all spices, except for togarashi.
 Add water and sugar.
 Simmer all spices together for 15 minutes.
 Add Togarashi spice, simmer for an additional 15 minutes.
 Strain all solids.

 Using the peels from the ripened bananas, trim into rectangles (approx 2"x3"), usually 4 pieces per banana.
 Place peels skin side down on sheet pan lined with bakers rack, if using oven; Set oven to 150 degrees Fahrenheit and bake for 4 hours.
 If using dehydrator, follow machine instructions.

 Recipe courtesy Jaclyn Beasley, and used with permission.

 See this cocktail and hundreds more on our cocktails page.

-As always, we thank you for your support as we continue to craft the finest spirits in Virginia.
-Please visit our Instagram, Facebook and Twitter pages, where you can stay up to date with the daily activities at the distillery.
+As always, there are lots of fun and information on our Instagram, Facebook and Twitter pages, where you can stay up to date with the daily activities at the distillery.
 We are open every Tuesday through Sunday for tastings and bottle purchases, so stop by and see us sometime!

 Scott & Becky